Ever wondered how those beautiful travel photographs in magazines came to be? They are usually the result of dedication, persistence and hard work.

 For example, try to set your cityscape shots around sunrise or sunset where you are more likely to encounter dramatic skies.
 Or try to avoid photographing outdoors in the midday sun.
 The harsh light will wash things out and make the image look flat.
 Instead, head to a covered market or a museum.

 Whilst plotting your shots into your shot list template, make sure you are also factoring in things like travel times between locations.
 It will be incredibly tiring and frustrating if you are constantly having to trek across town to your next location.
-Try to group your shots around a cluster of locations to minimise wasted time travelling.
+Try to group your shots around a cluster of locations to minimize wasted time traveling.

 You will be getting up early and going to bed late.
 Don’t forget to add in some rest times to avoid burning yourself out.
 I try to get some rest between midday and 2pm when the light is harshest.